 The ideology of multiculturalism has recently faded away somewhat.
 It is now being replaced by the ideology of diversity, often meaning not primarily diversity of cultures but diversity of ethnicities or races and of different minority groups, like sexual minorities.
 Just as multiculturalism is supposed to celebrate a multitude of cultures, diversity is supposed to celebrate a multitude of ethnicities and minority identities in society.

-In reality, this relativism is lopsided: multiculturalism tends indeed to celebrate a multitude of cultures without judging them – but there is one exception: the culture of the West is ignored, or even denigrated.
-For example, at the end of the 1980’s, under pressure by radical students and leftist faculty, Stanford University in California abolished the course “Western Civilization”, previously an obligatory course requirement for undergraduate students.
+In reality, these demands for equality are lopsided: multiculturalism tends indeed to celebrate a multitude of cultures without judging them – but there is one exception: the culture of the West, which is ignored, or even denigrated.
+For example, at the end of the 1980’s, under pressure by radical students and leftist faculty, Stanford University in California abolished the course “Western Civilization”, previously a course requirement for undergraduate students.

 In the US, racism directed against blacks is now seen as almost the worst sin a person can commit.
 Accusation to that effect can easily lead to losing one’s job and social status.
 In contrast, denigrating and dehumanizing whites is continuously practiced at all levels of society.
 When complaints are voiced against such racist behavior, they are silenced by more accusations of racism and of “white supremacy”, and also by using a re-defined version of the term “racism”, according to which racism only exists against powerless members of society – and thus it can not exist against whites who are supposed to have the power in society.